 In the light of these challenges, allocators, investors and regulators increasingly look into the robustness of investment governance and risk culture, not just fulfilling the basic minum regulatory requirements.

 Whose best interests are being served and how, is there enough value for money, how independent and competent are boards really, how are conflicts of interest managed, how is accountability being executed, and so on.
-Doing things well is becoming a competitive edge enhancing investor trust.
+Doing things well is becoming a competitive edge enhancing stakeholder trust.

 Our clients all have a unique situation, which cannot be serviced by a one-size-fits-all solution typically provided by fiduciary “supermarket” service providers, with their built-in conflicts of interest (ask them about their package deal).